BillyBrothers/Portfolio-Optimization/README.md

 ## Data Question

-**As a risk averse investor, can I discover the the best way to maximize returns and minimize risk with fast growing tech stocks**
+**As a risk averse investor, can I discover the the best way to maximize returns and minimize risk?**

 ## Data Importation